Definition

 Publish on GrantConnect

-Grant opportunity guidelines and grant awards must be made publicly available on GrantConnect, except where there is a specific policy reason to not publicise the grant opportunity guidelines, or grants are provided on a one-off or ad hoc basis.
+Make grant opportunity guidelines and grant awards publicly available on GrantConnect, except where there is a specific policy reason not to, or when grants are provided on a one-off or ad hoc basis.

 -